Allied health professions in NSW Health

 Allied Health Portfolio

-The Allied Health Workforce Portfolio sits within the Workforce Planning and Development Branch and provides expert advice on strategic workforce policy issues pertaining to allied health professions in NSW Health.
+The Allied Health Workforce Portfolio is a clinical pillar within the Health Professional Workforce Unit in the Workforce Planning and Development Branch.
+The Allied Health Workforce Portfolio provides expert advice on strategic workforce and policy issues pertaining to allied health professions in NSW Health.
 In addition, the role of the portfolio is to:

-• provide a consistent approach to allied health workforce development driven by the Health Professionals Workforce Plan 2012-2022.
+• provide a consistent approach to allied health workforce development driven by the NSW Health Workforce Plan 2022-2032.

 • facilitate ongoing development of the allied health workforce through evidence based workforce planning approaches